cyclus/cyclus.github.com/source/user/install_from_tarball.rst

 Installing |Cyclus| using a Tarball
 ===================================

-Installing Cyclus is a two steps process.
-First one need to get and compile the
+Installing Cyclus is a two step process.
+First one needs to get and compile the
-|Cyclus| core and then the Cyclus Additional Modules (*Cycamore*), which provide the nuclear fuel cycle facilities such as the reactor, fuel fabrication facility, storage, etc.
+|Cyclus| core, then the Cyclus Additional Modules (*Cycamore*), which provide the nuclear fuel cycle facilities such as the reactor, fuel fabrication facility, storage, etc.

 .. contents::